ChrisJabb21/Botium-Toys-Internal-Security-Audit/README.md

 To secure assets at Botium Toys' phyiscal location, locks and CCTV should be used to secure physical assets and to monitor for potential threats.
 Having a time-controlled safe, adequate lighting, and signage indicating alarm service provider will further improve Botium Toys' security posture.

 # Conclusion  <a name="conclusion">
+ This concludes my mock security audit writeup, I hope you found it useful and enlightening as I have.
+If there is any constructive feedback or  suggestions to improve and include, just let me know.

 **Self-Evaluation**: I did mostly well in determining what controls are top priority and need implementation immediately in reducing risk and why Botium Toys would need to comply to the regulations and standards I initially picked on my first try.
 I really loved the challenge of this assignment and tested what I have learned in my studies and hands-on learning.

 **Lessons learned**: